luckimeer/Ash-Ketchum-Pokedex/README.md

 ### Known Bugs

-- [ ] Press the ON/OFF Button and Pokedex does not turn off
+- [ ] 1.
+Press the ON/OFF Button and Pokedex does not turn off
+- [x] 2.
+Pokemon list appears before clicking the on button is clicked
-- [x] Pokemon list does not start at the first Pokemon
+- [x] 3.
+Pokemon list does not start at the first Pokemon

 ### Tech